harmonydata/harmonydata.github.io/content/en/blog/doxa.md

 {{< youtube SyHXRxkO0tQ >}}

-*Tutorial on fine tuning your own LLM*
+*Tutorial on fine tuning your own LLM.
+[Download the notebook used in this tutorial](https://naturallanguageprocessing.com/train-ai/fine-tune-large-language-model-for-sentence-similarity/)*

 ## See other events